 Direction

-After the panoramic view of the cathedral square, the path now leads back to the station.
-It leads about two kilometres through the fascinating old town of Bamberg and introduces you to the garden city.
-It goes through Residenzstraße, through the Eiserne Tor, along Untere Sandstraße and through Markusstraße to Markusbrücke.
-From here, Bamberg once again shows itself from its most idyllic side along the Regnitz.
-You walk through the island town and reach Löwenbrücke, which impresses with its four pylons that glow in the dark.
-Through Färbergasse and a few metres to the right into Mittelstraße, you reach the garden city and there the gardeners' and crocheters' museum.
+After the panoramic view of the cathedral square, the route now leads back to the railway station.
+It leads around two kilometres through Bamberg's fascinating old town and introduces you to the garden city.
+It goes through Residenzstraße, through the Iron Gate, along Untere Sandstraße and through Markusstraße to Markusbrücke.
+From here, Bamberg once again shows its most idyllic side along the Regnitz.
+You walk through the island town and reach the Löwenbrücke, which impresses with its four pylons that glow in the dark.
+Through Färbergasse and a few metres to the right into Mittelstraße, you reach the garden city and the Gardeners' and Growers' Museum.
 Fruit and vegetables have always been grown in and around Bamberg.
-This also includes viticulture, which is called Häckerei here.
-This part of Bamberg has retained its village character thanks to the typical residential barns with a central passageway and adjoining courtyard and garden at the back.
+This includes viticulture, which is called "Häckerei" here.
+This part of Bamberg has retained its village character thanks to the typical residential barn houses with a central driveway and courtyard and garden at the back.

-An 18th century gardener would immediately find his way around the house and garden and be able to go about his day's work.
-The present museum building was erected in 1767 as a passage and stable house in a functional design for gardeners' houses of the time.
-The house belonged to the Kauer family, who lived in it until the 20th century and, thanks to a good economy, achieved some wealth.
+A gardener from the 18th century would immediately find his way around the house and garden and be able to go about his daily work straight away.
+The current museum building was erected in 1767 as a drive-through and stable house in a functional design for gardeners' houses of the time.
+The house belonged to the Kauer family, who lived in it until the 20th century and made a considerable fortune thanks to good business.
 The last descendant of the Kauer family lived here until 1969.

-A gardener's house with a well had already stood here around 1600.
-The museum's furnishings were modelled on the beginnings and development of Bamberg's gardening culture down to the last detail.
-The black kitchen is identical to those that existed around 1769 in the gardener families who lived here.
+A gardener's house with a draw well had already stood here around 1600.
+The furnishings of the museum were modelled in every detail on the beginnings and development of gardening culture in Bamberg.
+The black kitchen is identical to those used by the gardener families who lived here around 1769.
 The parlour is furnished in the style of the 19th century.
-The farmyard including the shed with all the utensils gives a clear impression of the way of life and work of the gardener families of the 18th and 19th centuries.
-In the kitchen garden at the house, too, everything is planted that was required in the kitchen at that time and that belongs to the Bamberg specialities.
-A separate part of the house and garden is dedicated to the life and work of the crofters.
-They originally worked as winegrowers on the slopes surrounding Bamberg, but during the Little Ice Age they had to switch to cold-tolerant crops, which included hops.
+The farmyard, including the coach house with all its utensils, gives a clear impression of the way gardening families lived and worked in the 18th and 19th centuries.
+In the kitchen garden next to the house, everything that the kitchen demanded at the time and that was part of Bamberg's specialities is also grown.
+A separate part of the house and garden is dedicated to the life and work of the Häcker family.
+They originally worked as winegrowers on the hillsides around Bamberg, but had to switch to cold-tolerant crops during the Little Ice Age, including hops.

 Visitors can discover the museum and garden on their own with an audio guide or book a guided tour.